- Avoids potentially 125 hours of accumulated downtime for every security patch

 With more than 30 years’ experience under its belt, GESIS offers solutions and services covering everything from infrastructure and operations, manufacturing, material logistics and production assurance to finance and controlling, marketing and sales, and human resources.

 GESIS is part of Salzgitter Group, one of the largest steel producers in Europe with approximately 25,000 employees and annual sales of EUR 9 billion.
 The group consists of more than 150 subsidiaries worldwide, and GESIS is the central IT services provider to all group companies.

 ENABLING BUSINESS GROWTH

 Global demand for steel is growing steadily.
 Despite a slowdown in some markets in recent years, most notably in China, demand for steel in emerging economies is soaring.
-Booming industry, increasing urbanization and ambitious infrastructure projects in countries such as Brazil and Russia all call for steel products – and Salzgitter Group is looking to capitalize on this demand.
+Booming industry, increasing urbanisation and ambitious infrastructure projects in countries such as Brazil and Russia all call for steel products – and Salzgitter Group is looking to capitalise on this demand.

 To make the most of the current economic climate, Salzgitter has its sights firmly set on growth and innovation across all markets.
 As part of its forward-looking business strategy, the group is targeting organic growth of more than EUR 250 million a year over the period from 2017 to 2021.